junxit/us-congress-bills-115/metadata.md

 - 2017-03-27 — Mr. Barletta moved to suspend the rules and pass the bill, as amended.
 - 2017-03-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 11 (Roll no. 196). (text: CR H2450-2451)
 - 2017-03-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 11 (Roll no. 196).(text: CR H2450-2451)
+- 2017-03-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.